1. Camp Lejeune claims are for injuries from contaminated drinking water

 Eventually, attorneys for the veterans and their families got the United States Congress to pass a bill called the Camp Lejeune Justice Act.

 The Camp Lejeune Justice Act of 2022 (or the “PACT Act”) allows veterans and their families to file lawsuits and recover compensation for injuries caused by the tap water contamination at Camp Lejeune.

 Congress recently passed the Camp Lejeune Justice Act, and President Joe Biden signed the Act into law on August 10, 2022, in a ceremony at the White House.
 President Biden stated that the nation has a “truly sacred obligation” to protect veterans and their families.

-6. Camp Lejeune lawsuits on behalf of deceased individuals
+6. Family members can file claims on behalf of deceased veterans

 Yes.
 The family of an individual who developed an injury or illness from the contaminated water at Camp Lejeune may still be able to pursue a claim even if this individual is now deceased.

 Typically, the family of a deceased individual would be able to pursue a legal claim on behalf of the deceased only if the contaminated water caused the individual’s death.
 For example, a lawsuit could only be pursued if the decedent died from Non-Hodgkin’s Lymphoma, Leukemia, or one of the other illnesses linked to PCE or TCE.